DFE-Digital/npq-registration/app/views/api/guidance/get_started.md

 Provider development teams can also access the OpenAPI spec in YAML formats:

-* view the OpenAPI v1.0.0. spec [ADD LINK]
+* <a href="https://npq-registration-separation-web.teacherservices.cloud/api/docs/v1/swagger.yaml">view the OpenAPI version 1 spec</a>
-* view the OpenAPI v2.0.0. spec [ADD LINK]
+* <a href="https://npq-registration-separation-web.teacherservices.cloud/api/docs/v2/swagger.yaml">view the OpenAPI version 2 spec</a>
-* view the OpenAPI v3.0.0. spec [ADD LINK]
+* <a href="https://npq-registration-separation-web.teacherservices.cloud/api/docs/v3/swagger.yaml">view the OpenAPI version 3 spec</a>

 Providers can use API testing tools such as Postman to make test API calls.
-Providers can import the API as a collection by using Postman’s [ADD LINK] import feature and copying in the YAML URL of the API spec.
+Providers can import the API as a collection by using <a href="https://www.postman.com/">Postman’s</a> import feature and copying in the YAML URL of the API spec.

 ## Production environment

 The production environment is the live environment which processes real data:

-* <a href="https://npq-registration-separation-web.teacherservices.cloud/api/docs/v1">API version 1 production environment</a>
+* <a href="https://npq-registration-web.teacherservices.cloud/api/v1">API version 1 production environment [LINK NOT YET LIVE]</a>
-* <a href="https://npq-registration-separation-web.teacherservices.cloud/api/docs/v2">API version 2 production environment</a>
+* <a href="https://npq-registration-web.teacherservices.cloud/api/v2">API version 2 production environment [LINK NOT YET LIVE]</a>
-* <a href="https://npq-registration-separation-web.teacherservices.cloud/api/docs/v3">API version 3 production environment</a>
+* <a href="https://npq-registration-web.teacherservices.cloud/api/v3">API version 3 production environment [LINK NOT YET LIVE]</a>

 Do not perform testing in the production environment.
 Real participant and payment data may be affected if you do this.